-Response to 2017 Say-on-Pay Vote and the Evolution of our Executive Compensation Program
+Response to 2018 Say-on-Pay Vote and the Evolution of our Executive Compensation Program

 We value the input of our stockholders on our compensation programs.
 We hold an advisory vote on executive compensation on an annual basis.
-We also periodically communicate with our stockholders to better understand their opinions on governance issues, including compensation.
+We also regularly seek feedback from our stockholders to better understand their opinions on governance issues, including compensation.
 The Compensation Committee carefully considers stockholder feedback and the outcome of each vote when reviewing our executive compensation programs each year.

-At our 2017 annual stockholders meeting, approximately 98% of the votes cast approved, on an advisory basis, our executive compensation for fiscal year 2016.
-As shown in the table below, for each of the past three years, we received more than 95% support with respect to the advisory vote on executive compensation.
+At our 2018 annual stockholders meeting, approximately 99% of the votes cast approved, on an advisory basis, our executive compensation for fiscal year 2017.
+As shown in the table below, for each of the past three years, we received at least 98% support with respect to the advisory vote on executive compensation.

-However, over the past few years we have made significant changes to our executives' compensation in response to prior say-on-pay votes and feedback from stockholders as shown in the table below.
+Over the past several years we have made significant changes to our executives' compensation in response to prior say-on-pay votes and feedback from stockholders as shown in the table below.
 The Committee will continue to consider the outcome of our say-on-pay votes and our stockholder views when making future compensation decisions for our executives.